 Hardware & Home Improvement Retailers Market Trends

-According to data from NPD Group based on the number of purchases made in-store and online, home improvement stores are the second-fastest-growing retail channel.
-In 2020, total sales in US hardware stores amounted to approximately $60 billion, increasing nearly $10 billion from 2019.
+According to data from NPD Group, based on the number of purchases made in-store and online, home improvement stores are the second-fastest-growing retail channel.
+In 2020, total sales in US hardware stores amounted to approximately $60 billion, increasing by nearly $10 billion from 2019.
 Between January and May 2020 alone, online spending at Ace Hardware stores alone rose 647%.

 After the unforeseen changes of the past year, many trends have emerged in hardware retailing that reveal an evolution in the industry and new opportunities for retailers.

 - Home appliance searches sharply increased in early 2020 and remain elevated over previous years.

 - Between 2020 and 2021, home remodeling searches doubled.

 - Conversions from organic traffic have received a steady and significant boost.

 - Younger consumers are taking on more DIY projects than they did pre-pandemic.

 As these trends continue and evolve, hardware retailers and digital marketers must adopt strategies that reflect the changing landscape of consumer demand to remain competitive and meet consumers on this new terrain.